isomerpages/moe-ast-pesta/index.md

       url: /teacher-leaders-tl-symposium/
       image: /images/TL_Sympo.png
       alt: TL Symposium
   - infopic:
-      title: 2024 Workshops for PE and Sports CCA Teachers
-      description: Looking for workshops to enhance your professional learning?
-We have an array of workshops designed for you!
-By PE teachers.
-For PE teachers.
-      button: Please click on this link to find out more!
-      url: /pesta/professional-development/courses-and-twa-for-pe-and-sports-teachers/
-      image: /images/PL_Calendar_2024d.png
-      alt: Workshops for PE teachers
-  - infopic:
       title: Physical Education Knowledgeable Others (PEKO)
       description: In 2022, PESTA introduced Physical Education Knowledgeable Others